MackHalliday/MackHalliday/README.md

 - **FastAPI**

 ## 🌐 My Projects
-- I'm currently working on an [MTA Alerts App](https://github.com/MackHalliday/subscribe_to_MTA_alerts).
+- I'm currently working on an [**MTA Alerts App**](https://github.com/MackHalliday/subscribe_to_MTA_alerts).
 I'm creating this app to explore Terraform, CI/CD, and Twilio.
+- I'm also working on a smaller Twilio project - [**Twilio Survey Example Project**](https://github.com/MackHalliday/twilio_survey_example_project).
+This is a simple app to send a survey to multiple users via Twilio SMS.
 - I enjoy participating in [John Crickett's Weekly Code Challenges](https://codingchallenges.fyi/challenges/intro).
 - I create empty repos to track [ideas for future projects](https://github.com/stars/MackHalliday/lists/future-ideas) - No matter how werid.
 I have no intention of monetizing these projects - only ideas I could use to explore tech.